Souptik2001/Highscore-Server/README.md

 ```bash
 python3 ServerProd.py
 ```
-For more information about stroing highscores visit [this page](https://scoremadeeasy.souptikdatta.repl.co/help).
+For more information about how to use it, visit [this page](https://scoremadeeasy.souptikdatta.repl.co/help).
 [Try it here](https://scoremadeeasy.souptikdatta.repl.co/).
 ****
 **Useful Information** - *This project is inspired from a similar srevice called dreamlo.
 But my project has certain useful improvements.
 For example :*